mathspp/mathspp/pages/02.blog/04.pydonts/pydont-abuse-the-walrus-operator/item.en.md

 ---

 If you liked this Pydon't be sure to leave a reaction below and share this with your friends and fellow Pythonistas.
-Do you have a nice example of some EAFP code that would be terrible with LBYL?
-Or maybe the other way around?
-Share with all of us by writing it in the comments below!

 Also, [don't forget to subscribe to the newsletter][subscribe] so you don't miss a single Pydon't!